 Today, I bring you information that’s dear to my heart.
-My little one suffers from nighttime bed wetting, so I know, firsthand that GoodNites*TRU-FIT* A Discreet Solution for Nighttime Bedwetting is a good choice.
+My little one suffers from nighttime bedwetting, so I know, firsthand that GoodNites*TRU-FIT* A Discreet Solution for Nighttime Bedwetting is a good choice for us.
+I participated in an Influencer Activation on behalf of Influence Central for GoodNites* TRU-FIT*.
+I received a promotional item to thank me for participating. #WalmartTRUFIT

 GoodNites*TRU-FIT* A Discreet Solution for Nighttime Bedwetting